James Longstreet: Antietam

 At this point in the afternoon, fighting largely ceased except for on the Confederate right.
 The Union left-wing under Major General Ambrose Burnside attempted to cross the Antietam Creek at what would become known as Burnside's Bridge, while Jones' division led by Brigadier General Robert Toombs's brigade defended the heights on the western side of the creek.
 For hours, the Union troops tried to cross the river and failed five times.
 Finally at 4 P.M., a flanking maneuver forced Toombs to withdraw.
 After the further engagement, the remainder of Jones' division was forced to give way, and Burnside's men occupied the crest overlooking the river before pressing their advantage.
 Their progress was arrested by the arrival of A.P.
 Hill's division under Jackson from Harpers Ferry.
 Fighting ensued in the town of Sharpsburg until Burnside withdrew his men at dusk.
 The Confederates pursued their enemy but stopped once the retreating troops came under the protection of a battery on the opposite side of the river, ending the Battle of Antietam after 18 hours of fighting.
 At the end of that bloodiest day of the Civil War, Lee greeted his subordinate by saying, "Ah!
 Here is Longstreet; here's my old war-horse!"
 Lee held his ground at Antietam until the evening of September 18, when he withdrew his army from the battlefield and took it back across the Potomac and into Virginia.
 On October 9, a few weeks after Antietam, Longstreet was promoted to lieutenant general.
 Lee arranged for Longstreet's promotion to be dated one day earlier than Jackson's, making the Old War-Horse the senior lieutenant general in the Army of Northern Virginia.
-In an army reorganization in November, Longstreet's command was designed the First Corps, and Jackson's the Second Corps.
+In an army reorganization in November, Longstreet's command was designated the First Corps, and Jackson's the Second Corps.
 The First Corps consisted of five divisions, approximately 41,000 men.
 The divisions were commanded by Lafayette McLaws, R.H.
 Anderson, Hood, Pickett, and Robert Ransom Jr.